North Hennepin Community College

 North Hennepin Community College (NHCC) is a public community college in Brooklyn Park, Minnesota.
 It was founded in 1966 and is a member of the Minnesota State Colleges and Universities system.

 History

 The college was founded in 1966 as North Hennepin State Junior College, opening concurrently with two other state junior colleges in the Twin Cities metropolitan area, Anoka-Ramsey Community College and Minnesota Metropolitan State College (now Metropolitan State University).
 North Hennepin operated during its first three years in the former facilities of Osseo Junior High School in Osseo.
 Classes were first offered in September 1966, with a first semester enrollment of 425 students.
-The current site in Brooklyn Park was selected in 1967, and the new campus opened in the fall of 1969.
+The current site in Brooklyn Park was selected in 1967 and the new campus opened in the fall of 1969.
 The school's name was changed to North Hennepin Community College in 1973.
+As of 2024, the school has been part of the North Star Promise Scholarship Program, which provides Minnesota citizens with an Adjusted Gross Income less than $80,000 with a "last dollar" scholarship covering remaining tuition after all other grants and scholarships are applied.